-Remark 4 Note that each vertex of the graph G belongs to exactly one strongly connected component.
-Consequently, the set of all strongly connected components C_1, \ldots, C_k forms a partition of the graph G such that $V = C_1 \cup \ldots \cup C_k$ (see e.g. Duff & Reid (1978)).
+Remark 4 Note that each vertex of graph G belongs to exactly one strongly connected component.
+Consequently, the set of all equivalence classes V_1, \ldots, V_k belonging to the strongly connected components C_1, \ldots, C_k forms a partition of the set of vertices V such that $V = V_1 \cup \ldots \cup V_k$ (see e.g. Duff & Reid (1978)).

 Remark 5 Following Tarjan (1972), a depth-first search algorithm may be used to compute the strongly connected components efficiently.
-We have implemented a variant of Tarjan's algorithm using Matlab.
+We have implemented a variant of Tarjan's algorithm using Matlab according to the exposition in Cormen, Leiserson, Rivest & Stein (2009).

 Remark 6 Duff & Reid (1978) suggest to order the SCCs such that there is no path from one strongly connected component to another later in the sequence, i.e. the SCCs C_1, \ldots, C_k may be ordered such that there is no path from C_i to any C_j for j > i.
 The associated reordered matrix of the graph is then lower block-triangular.
-Each block corresponds to one of the SCCs.
+Each block on the diagonal corresponds to one of the SCCs.
 In the context of our economic applications, the structure of the SCCs may give additional insights on the relevance of different variables.